 How To Protect Boat Seats From Sun Rays

 Although wax is a major key to UV ray boat protection, your vessel needs more.
 We’re not saying don’t wax your boat.
-In fact, it’s just the opposite: wax your craft with the finest possible solution.
+In fact, it’s just the opposite: wax your craft with the finest possible solution as boat UV protection.
 But when your boat is docked, keep it in a covered area.

 No Shade?
 No Problem